Birding Tour India: Andaman Islands Endemics

 Overnight: Port Blair

 Birding in this part of the world often involves searching for mixed feeding flocks, or bird waves.
-These flocks find you just as often as you find them, and in the Andaman Islands, similar to our tours in Sri Lanka, Taiwan, and Borneo where we often also see this phenomenon, the bird waves can contain many endemic birds.
-Species we will look for in a bird wave in the Mount Harriet area include Andaman Drongo, White-headed Starling, Andaman Treepie, Andaman Flowerpecker, and Andaman Cuckooshrike, as well as plenty of other species such as Violet Cuckoo, Greater Racket-tailed Drongo, Scarlet Minivet, and Black-naped Monarch.
+These flocks find you just as often as you find them, and in the Andaman Islands, similar to our tours in Sri Lanka, Taiwan, Vietnam, and Borneo where we often also see this phenomenon, the bird waves can contain many endemic birds.
+Species we will look for in a bird wave in the Mount Manipur (Harriet) area include Andaman Drongo, White-headed Starling, Andaman Treepie, Andaman Flowerpecker, and Andaman Cuckooshrike, as well as plenty of other species such as Violet Cuckoo, Greater Racket-tailed Drongo, Scarlet Minivet, and Black-naped Monarch.
 Soaring over the forest the endemic Andaman Serpent Eagle can be found, with other possible endemics including Andaman Green Pigeon, Andaman Cuckoo-Dove, and Andaman Wood Pigeon.
 As with pigeons and doves across other parts of Asia a knowledge of their roost sites is usually invaluable in getting views of them, as they can be secretive.

-Night birding in these forests is a must as the archipelago is home to a large species diversity of nocturnal avian predators, and although we might be lucky enough to find one or two of our targets on day roosts, we will likely need to spend some of our time searching at night for the likes of Andaman Masked Owl, Andaman Scops Owl, Andaman Hawk-Owl, Hume’s Hawk-Owl, and Andaman Nightjar, five species of endemic night birds!
-Furthermore, we should not neglect trying to find Oriental Scops Owl; the endemic subspecies (modestus) occurring in the Andamans could be elevated to full species status and called Walden’s Scops Owl in the future.
+Night birding in these forests is a must as the archipelago is home to a large species diversity of nocturnal avian predators, and although we might be lucky enough to find one or two of our targets on day roosts, we will likely need to spend plenty of time searching at night for the likes of Andaman Masked Owl, Andaman Scops Owl, Andaman Boobook, Hume’s Boobook, and Andaman Nightjar, five species of endemic night birds!
+Furthermore, we should not neglect trying to find Oriental Scops Owl; the endemic subspecies (modestus) occurring in the Andamans could be elevated to full species status and called “Walden’s Scops Owl” in the future.
 So, it is definitely worth putting in the effort at night too.
-Luckily, it gets dark early. so often we can get a good owling session in before dinnertime!
+Luckily, it gets dark early, so often we can get a good owling session in before dinnertime!

-Overnight Day 4: Port Blair
+Overnight (three nights): Port Blair

 We will depart from Port Blair today back to the Indian mainland and continuation with your onward travel or further touring.
-Our other Indian tours are shown here for reference, and we can easily arrange an additional birding, wildlife-watching, or cultural tours.
+Our other Indian tours are shown here for reference, and we can easily arrange additional birding, wildlife-watching, or cultural tours.

 Overnight: Not included